You don’t blog? (5/5: the finale!)

 Copydesk lingo

 Learn some of the copyeditor’s language.
-Know terms like a/w, biobox, blurb, byline, bybox, chart, correx, dateline, deckhed, deckline, draft vs. manuscript, flot, folo (not to be confused with ‘folio’), a two-deck hed, lede, obit, quotebox, recap, rando, roundup, shirttail, sidebar, slug, slugline, subbing, subhed, tagline, wirecopy, and when copy is in ‘slot.’
+Know terms like a/w, biobox, blurb, byline, bybox, chart, correx, dateline, deckhed, deckline, flot, folo (not to be confused with ‘folio’), a two-deck hed, lede, obit, quotebox, recap, rando, roundup, shirttail, sidebar, slug, slugline, subbing, subhed, tagline, wirecopy, and when copy is in ‘slot.’

 Whatever you do, don’t embarrass your friends, guestbloggers or yourself by saying naff things like ‘polishing up’ the text.